appsinacup/appsinacup.github.io/_pages/services.md

 ![lobby](https://github.com/appsinacup/tiny_lobby/raw/main/docs/example.gif)

-This is the C++ implementation of the Lobby Websocket Server.
+Multiplayer C++ Lobby Server with login for create / join / find lobbies..
 It starts a websocket server and has backend scripting in Luau and AngelScript.